amarini/GlobalCorrelator/README.md

 A module that streams in objects serially, sorts them by pT on input, and outputs in parallel the top N candidates.

 Objects are 64-bit, with a 16-bit pT, and the shift register is implemented using fabric resources, FFs and LUTs, in order to have a parallel output.

+### `dummy-hls-algo-240MHz`: example interfacing the 360 MHz links with a 240 MHz HLS IP core

+Independent clock FIFOs used to ferry the data across the clock domain crossing, implemented with FIFO36E2 primitives (instantiated in VHDL).
+The IP core runs at II=1 taking in 3 64-bit words plus a 1-bit signal marking the start of a new event (every 6 BX)